 To shed light on the comparison of the open data with traditional payment data.
 Open data typically contain only 2 input data points and practically never more than 4.
 The full data provides 9 useful data points (3 times as much useful data for detecting terminal).
 This plays a pivotal role and increases the the chance of enrichment or in open data world decreases the chances without prior expertise.

 Now that we are aware of the process we can dive deeper into more specific use-cases.
-Thanks to the enriched data, you can visualize them and gain valuable insights on where customers are spending most often.
+Thanks to the financial data enrichment, you can visualize this data and gain valuable insights on where customers are spending most often.
 In the same way, we can look at data on ATM withdrawals and for example decide how to place them more effectively.

 Example of open banking data analytics potential

-Enriched payment data can significantly impact a variety of businesses, from accounting platforms to traditional financial institutions.
-TapiX's data categorization model transforms raw transactional data into structured and standardized information that helps not only financial institutions gain data-driven insights, but also provide clarity for the end user.
+Payment data enrichment can significantly impact a variety of businesses, from accounting platforms to traditional financial institutions.
+Tapix's data categorization model transforms raw transactional data into structured and standardized information that helps not only financial institutions gain data-driven insights, but also provide clarity for the end user.

-The use of these tools, including TapiX, for transaction categorization, can free fintech companies, personal finance management apps, and traditional banks from manually interpreting and classifying the information contained in the transaction labels themselves, which requires notable amount of in-house resources.
+The use of these tools, including Tapix, for transaction categorisation, can free fintech companies, personal finance management apps, and traditional banks from manually interpreting and classifying the information contained in the transaction labels themselves, which requires notable amount of in-house resources.

 The final result may look as follows: